devops329/devops/instruction/deliverable4UiTesting/deliverable4UiTesting.md

 1. Open up the Test Explorer in VS Code.
 1. Select `Show trace viewer` from the Playwright pane located under the list of tests.
 1. Run the test that we recorded earlier.
-1. Trace Viewer should open at this point and execute all of the test steps.
+1. Trace Viewer should open at this point and execute all the test steps.
-1. In the tools pane at the bottom of the browser, select the `Network` tab.
+1. In the **tools** pane at the bottom of the browser, select the `Network` tab.
 1. Sort by 'Content Type'.
-This should move all of the fetch requests to the top of the list.
+This should move all the fetch requests to the top of the list.
 1. Examine the requests to see what URL, HTTP method, request and response bodies were used for each request.

 ![TraceViewer](traceViewer.gif)